 MAGNETIC STRIPE CARDS & MAG SWIPE CARDS

-UNDERSTANDING MAGNETIC STRIPE CARDS Magnetic stripes, also known as mag stripes, are the dark strip of magnetic material commonly present on the back of gift cards, loyalty cards and membership cards, which are used in conjunction with a POS system.
+UNDERSTANDING MAGNETIC STRIPE CARDS Magnetic stripes are the dark strip composed of magnetic material which can often be seen on the back of gift cards, and which are used in connection with a POS system.

-When magnetic stripes are encoded, a unique serial number is stored on the stripe.
-This serial number is recognized by the POS system or access control lock device, providing access to funds stored on the POS system or opening a locked door.
+An encoded magnetic strip stores an unique serial number on the strip.
+The serial number is recognized by the POS system or access control lock device, providing access through the system.

 HOW DOES IT ALL WORK?
-For example, let’s consider the gift card, If a customer buys a gift card and then the cashier swipes it, the serial number that is stored on the magnetic strip can be obtained.
-The cashier asks the customer how much money they would like to place on the card.
+To give an example, if a customer were to purchase a gift card, the cashier would swipe the mag stripe on the card with their card reader to read the serial number and activate the card.
+The cashier then asks the customer how much money they would like to be 'placed' on the gift card.

 This is why our company recommends printing the serial number directly on the surface of the card.
-This is called a human-readable number.
+We call this a human-readable number.

-ESSENTIALS TO KNOW IF I WANT MAGNETIC STRIPES ON MY CARDS To ensure your custom magnetic strip cards function properly, here are a few things to know: Your POS or lock system provider will be able to assist you in obtaining this information.
+WHAT DO I NEED TO KNOW IF I WANT MAGNETIC STRIPES ON MY CARDS?
+To ensure your custom magnetic strip card functions properly, there are a few things you should know: With the assistance of your POS or lock system provider, obtain the following information:

 1. Does your POS or lock system require magnetic stripes to be HiCo or LoCo?
-Or, is either option okay?
+Is either option okay?

 Which track should have the serial number encoded?
 You can find this out on our data specs page further on in this document.

-3. Does your POS or lock system require random or sequential formatting for your serial numbers?
-Which format is required by your POS or lock system?
-If random, are specific characters or a specific number of characters required?
-If possible, it’s best to obtain a random number file from your POS or lock system provider.
+3. There are two types of serial number formats: sequential and random.
+Does your system require a random or sequential serial number?
+If random, does your system require specific characters or a specific number of characters?
+If possible, it’s best to acquire a random number file for your system as these numbers are more secure.

 If your serial numbers are sequential, what number should we start with?

-A magnetic stripe card is a type of card that’s able to store data by changing the magnetism of very small iron-based magnetic particles on a band of magnetic material on the card.
+A magnetic stripe card is a special kind of card which is able to store data by changing the magnetism of magnetic particles on a band of magnetic material.

 The magnetic stripe, sometimes called swipe card or magstripe, is read by swiping past a magnetic reading head.
-A magnetic stripe card consists of any type of card containing data that is embedded into a strip composed of iron particles within the plastic film.
-Driver’s licenses, credit cards, gift cards, ID cards, and public transit cards are all examples of magnetic stripe cards.
+A magnetic stripe card is any type of card that contains data embedded in a strip composed of iron particles in plastic film.
+Some examples of magnetic stripe cards are credit cards, employee ID cards, driver’s licenses, gift cards, and public transit cards.

 Each track is about one-tenth of an inch wide.